-To test the hypothesis on interaction-moderation effect of geographical distance, we first tested the direct relation between cultural intelligence and conventional KT)/ reverse KT).
-The relation between cultural intelligence and conventional KT was positive and statistically significant ($\beta = 0.276$; t = 2.398; p < 0.05; see Figure 2).
-Similarly, the research also demonstrated a positive and statistically significant relationship between cultural intelligence and Reverse KT ($\beta = 0.284$; t = 2.829; p < 0.05; Figure 2).
-When testing the importance of geographical distance on the relationship between cultural intelligence and knowledge transfer, moderation-interaction effect was used (Hair et al., 2016).
-Results indicated that the impact of geographical distance on the relationship between cultural intelligence and conventional KT is expectedly negative, but statistically insignificant ($\beta = -0.15$; t = 1.246; p > 0.05; Figure 2).
-This effect implies that, for any increase of geographical distance, cultural intelligence's impact on Conventional KT will be reduced by 0.15, setting new impact to 0.126.
+To test the hypothesis on interaction-moderation effect of geographical distance, we first tested the direct relation between CulturalI intelligence and Conventional KT)/ Reverse KT).
+The relation between Cultural Intelligence and Conventional KT was positive and statistically significant (β = .276; t = 2.398; p<.05; see Figure 2).
+Similarly, the research also demonstrated a positive and statistically significant relationship between Cultural Intelligence and Reverse KT (β = .284; t = 2.829; p<.05; Fig. 2).
+When testing the importance of geographical distance on the relationship between Cultural Intelligence and knowledge transfer, moderation-interaction effect was used (Hair et al., 2016).
+Results indicated that the impact of geographical distance on the relationship between Cultural Intelligence and Conventional KT is expectedly negative, but statistically insignificant (β = -.15; t = 1.246; p>.05; Fig. 2).
+This effect implies that, for any increase of geographical distance, Cultural Intelligence's impact on Conventional KT will be reduced by 0.15, setting new impact to 0.126.
 However, as already stated, these results are not statistically backed up.
-The impact of geographical distance on the relationship between cultural intelligence and reverse KT is also negative but is statistically significant $(\beta = -0.181; t = 2.453; p < 0.05;$ Figure 2).
-This effect implies that, for the increase of geographical distance for one standard deviation, cultural intelligence's impact on Reverse KT will be reduced by 0.18 standard deviations, setting new impact to 0.104.
-For details of tested hypotheses, see Figure 2 or Table III.
-Additionally, when testing the interaction effect of geographical distance, the sample had 14 missing values, which is more than 5 percent of the overall sample.
+The impact of geographical distance on the relationship between Cultural Intelligence and Reverse KT is also negative but is statistically significant ($\beta = -.181$; t = 2.453; p<.05; Fig. 2).
+This effect implies that, for the increase of geographical distance for one standard deviation, Cultural Intelligence's impact on Reverse KT will be reduced by 0.18 standard deviations, setting new impact to 0.104.
+For details of tested hypotheses, see Figure 2 or Table 3.
+Additionally, when testing the interaction effect of geographical distance, the sample had 14 missing values, which is more than 5% of the overall sample.
 A deletion method was thus used (Hair et al., 2016).